Build-Week-Water-My-Plants-3/Backend/README.md

 Base Url

 Use this to prefix the beginning of all requests.
-Moving fowrad, all endpoints in this documentation will assume the base url has already been input before the endpoint being addressed.
+Moving foward, all endpoints in this documentation will assume the base url has already been input before the endpoint being addressed.

 https://water-my-plants-bw-3.herokuapp.com/